anchore/syft/internal/capabilities/generate/README.md

 # Capabilities Generation System

 This internal tool is responsible for:
-- partially generating the `packages/*.yaml` ecosystem files, which document what capabilities each cataloger in syft has
+- partially generating the `syft/pkg/cataloger/*/capabilities.yaml` ecosystem files, which document what capabilities each cataloger in syft has
-- running completeness / consistency tests of the claims from `packages/*.yaml` against actual test observation
+- running completeness / consistency tests of the claims from capability YAML files against actual test observations

 Syft has dozens of catalogers across many ecosystems.
 Each cataloger has different capabilities, such as:
 - Some provide license information, others don't
 - Some detect transitive dependencies, others only direct
 - Some capabilities depend on configuration

-The `packages/*.yaml` files contain all of these capability claims, organized by ecosystem.
+The capability YAML files (located alongside cataloger source code) contain all of these capability claims, organized by ecosystem.

 The `capabilities` generation system itself:
 1. **Discovers** cataloger information from source code using AST parsing